facebookresearch/fairseq2/README.md

 > [!WARNING]
 > fairseq2 relies on the C++ API of PyTorch which has no API/ABI compatibility
 > between releases.
-This means you have to ensure that you **use the exact same
+This means you have to **first install a PyTorch version
-> PyTorch version and variant as your fairseq2 installation was built against**;
+> that exactly matches the version that fairseq2 was built against**.
+Otherwise,
-> otherwise, you might experience issues like immediate process crashes or
+> you might experience issues like immediate process crashes or spurious
-> spurious segfaults.
+> segfaults.
+For the same reason, if you upgrade your PyTorch version, you must
+> also upgrade your fairseq2 installation.

 ### Nightlies
 For Linux, we also host nightly builds on FAIR's package repository.
 The